Our Souls at Night: Plot

 At the start of the summer, Addie's son Gene drops off his son Jamie at Addie's house, as his marriage has fallen apart.
 Jamie spends the entire summer with Addie, regularly seeing Louis, and the two adults adopt a dog for the boy.
-Ruth passes away, then Addie and Louis take Jamie camping in the mountains, where Louis teaches the boy to play catch and they roast marshmellows.
+Ruth passes away, then Addie and Louis take Jamie camping in the mountains, where Louis teaches the boy to play catch and they roast marshmallows.

 On their return, as it is the end of the summer, Gene is there to pick up Jamie.
 He confronts Addie about her relationship with Louis, which he disapproves of because he knows of his past extramarital affair.
 However, she refuses to break off with him.

 Louis suggests they go together to a Denver hotel together once they are again alone.
 After an evening of dining and dancing, Addie and he are finally physically intimate.
 Back in their town, Holly has dinner with them to tell Louis of her impending trip to Italy.

 Sometime later, Addie is hospitalized after a fall.
 Gene attempts to persuade her to move in with him, which she initially refuses.
 However, when Addie receives a distressed phone call from Jamie in the middle of the night, she reconsiders.

 When Addie and Louis arrive at Gene's house, they find Jamie alone.
 Later, her son comes home drunk.
 He confesses that he has always believed she blamed him for his sister Connie's death as kids, as afterwards she could not look him in the eye.
 Addie decides family must come first, so agrees to move in with Gene and Jamie.
 She and Louis spend their last night together.
 After that, they both are back to sleeping alone.

 Louis sends the electric train set to Jamie and a cell phone for Addie.
 After getting into bed, she calls him and they start talking as old friends.